The Notification He Kept Avoiding

 What the Calculator Revealed

 The biggest insight wasn't the budget math.
 It was realizing that his anxiety came from uncertainty, not shortage.
 Marcus wasn't broke.
 He was flying blind.
-Once he could see the structure — fixed costs here, discretionary cap there, buffer growing slowly — the morning notification stopped being a threat.
+Once he could see the variance, where target met reality, where it didn't, where money disappeared without a label, the morning notification stopped being a threat.
 Financial anxiety rarely responds to willpower.
 It responds to information.